eProsima/Integration-Service-docs/docs/configuration.rst

 The *IS Types* section allows to specify what topic data types will be loaded through :ref:`types library` and define topic data types with `Fast RTPS XML Types <http://docs.eprosima.com/en/latest/dynamictypes.html#xml-dynamic-types>`__.

-To create data types that use Keys or to define how to build them, it's necessary to use :ref:`types library` to instantiate them.
-In most cases, the type details can be ignored and *IS* will use :class:`GenericPubSubType` as default, which encapsulates any kind of type without keys defined.
+A Data Type that uses Keys needs a :ref:`types library` to instantiate it.

+In most cases, there is no need to implement a :ref:`types library`.
+*IS* will use :class:`GenericPubSubType` by default which encapsulates any Data Type without Keys defined.

 This section uses `Fast RTPS Dynamic Types <http://docs.eprosima.com/en/latest/dynamictypes.html>`__ internally, but it's available to use them by code using the *Fast RTPS* API in a :ref:`types library` or using